-Mistake 8: Sharing statistics instead of stories
+MISTAKE 8: Sharing Statistics Instead of Stories

-While data plays an important role in helping us evaluate the efficacy of our work, it doesn't help our most important audiences feel connected to what we do.
+While data plays an important role in helping you evaluate the efficacy of your work, it doesn't help your most important audiences feel connected to what you do.
 People forget data points, but they're much more likely to remember and repeat narratives.

-Leave the data for your program evaluation, and fill your communications with the stories of how you bring your mission to life every day.
-Stories are more memorable, and more interesting.
+Leave the data for your program evaluations, and fill your communications with stories of how you bring your mission to life every day.
+Whoever said "A pie chart never made anyone march on Washington." had it right.
+Replace your pie charts, graphs, and statistics with stories filled with vivid imagery.